 Moving R&D into Maine’s Economy

-In addition, the University of Maine had R&D contracts with more than 190 companies throughout the state.
-UMaine often supports companies on their Maine Technology Institute (MTI) funded grants.
-One third of FY09 MTI-funded projects involved collaborations with UMaine programs.
-UMaine researchers support the Maine Technology Institute by serving on its board of directors, the technology boards, and proposal review committees.
+UMaine often supports companies with their Maine Technology Institute-funded grants.
+In addition, UMaine researchers support the Maine Technology Institute by serving on the board of directors, technology boards and proposal review committees.

 Workforce development through meaningful internships.

 UMaine has a strong history of meaningful internships for students.
 Many of these are integrated into the seven technology sectors.
 Programs like the Pulp and Paper Scholars, the Graduate School of Biomedical Sciences and Engineering, and individual companies, such as KEPWARE, pay students for jobs in real problem solving experiences in Maine’s research, development, commercialization and economic development community.